retired54/retired54/README.md

 -    Exploring **deep knowledge in hacking and programming**
 -    Living inside the **code**
 -    Believer in **continuous learning**
--    Motto: *"Code is law, exploit is freedom"*
+-    Motto: *"Code is the poetry the machine understands, but the world feels its rhythm"*

 ---